What sort of welcome will World Cup visitors get in Russia? - Capital Sports

 Schenk, from Transparency International, said: “There will also be a ‘House of Pride’ in Moscow run by Russia NGOs and FIFA, and the authorities have confirmed that no-one will be prosecuted.”

-In terms of the training of volunteers, “many have not been given any training in English”, Evain from the Football Supporters Europe (FSE) group said.
+In terms of the training of volunteers, “many have not been given any training in English”, Evain said.

 “It won’t necessarily be a problem unless there is a problem like an illness or a specific request from an elderly supporter, for example, bearing in mind that security measures mean spectators might have to walk several kilometres to the stadium.”